GlobalWebIndex/weak-css/README.md

 ![](media/mozzaic.jpg)

-Css are way too complex.
+CSS are way too complex.
 Not necessary complex learn or to understand but complex to reason about.
 Given some set of rules it's really hard to tell what actual result will look like since many rules can be mixed together each with different specificity.
 Especially in growing systems this complexity can reach the point of very high maintenance cost quickly.